Stoney & Meatloaf (band)

-Stoney & Meatloaf was a duet of singer Meat Loaf and Stoney (Shaun Murphy).
-They released one self-titled album in 1971.
+Stoney & Meatloaf was a duo of singer Meat Loaf and Stoney (Shaun Murphy).
+They released one album in 1971: Stoney & Meatloaf.
 Meat Loaf and Murphy had met previously in the Detroit music scene, and then performed with the Detroit cast of Hair.
 Meat Loaf, whose name was styled "Meatloaf" on the album, had a minor hit "What You See Is What You Get".

 Breakup

 The duo disbanded when the record company cut out their vocals to "Who Is the Leader of the People?" and replaced them with Edwin Starr's vocals instead.
 Meat Loaf was then released from the Motown contract by management, while Murphy was retained for a short period, and left on her own to pursue other offers.

 Meat Loaf went on to a successful solo career.
 He sang "What You See Is What You Get" live on his Live Around the World album in 1996.